Filing your taxes right under the wire or even after the deadline? Don't panic. Follow these tips to stay compliant with the IRS.

 Whatever you do, don’t turn over a shoebox full of receipts and bank statements to your accountant.
 They’ll likely charge a higher hourly rate for the clean-up work in order to file your tax return.
 If you’ve maintained your financials every month, your tax preparer’s job will be easier (and cheaper).

 If you’re a freelancer or independent contractor, make sure you have all 1099s you need from the clients and customers you worked for during the year.
 The government cross-checks the 1099s it receives on your behalf with the amount of income you report.
-If you underreport your income, you’ll hear from the Internal Revenue Service (IRS).
+If you underreport your income, you’ll hear from the IRS.

 3. Secure the Biggest Allowable Deduction

-Certain tax deductions (also called tax write-offs), like eligible business or personal expenses, lower your taxable income, which can potentially lower your tax bracket and reduce the amount of tax your pay.
+Certain tax deductions (also called tax write-offs), like eligible business or personal expenses, lower your taxable income, which can potentially lower your tax bracket and reduce the amount of tax you pay.
 So, the more tax deductions you’re eligible for, the better!
 To take advantage of tax deductions, you’ll need to fill out and submit a Schedule C (Form 1040) along with your tax return.
+Certain deductions are contingent upon your adjusted gross income (AGI) levels, and it’s important to calculate your AGI accurately to maximize your deductions.

 If you use the actual expense method in the first year you use your vehicle for business, you must use that method for the life of the vehicle.
 But if you use the standard mileage rate the first year, you can switch between that and the actual expense method each year.
 If you have a choice, calculate both methods and use whichever gives you a larger deduction.